katherine kerr of the Hermitage, her site

 The Padrone and Major Shareholdings were initially limited to sixteen.
 As well as ensuring we don't have an embarrassment of riches, this also conforms to period practice (though the decision to drop the price in the following year meant an expansion in Padroneships).
 According to the Oxford University Press Shakespeare's England, published in 1917:

 Shareholding is in itself one of the most primititve devices of mankind and there appears to be some mystical reason for a division by sixteenths.
-Sixteen Celtic househols within a tribe shared the use of the land; sixteen German miners in the thirteenth century formed a working fellowship...the shares in the Blackfriars Theatre which raised Shakespeare to affluence, were likewise sixteenths.
+Sixteen Celtic households within a tribe shared the use of the land; sixteen German miners in the thirteenth century formed a working fellowship...the shares in the Blackfriars Theatre which raised Shakespeare to affluence, were likewise sixteenths.

 Being British-based, the work goes on to claim that "the typically moden form of shareholding, by which the capital of the outside public is made to fertlise enterprises which are beyond the resources of the individuals, may almost be said to have had its beginnings in Shakespeare's time".